dodoplugins/.github/README.md

-# .github
-Special repo containing organization readme file
+# Plugin integrations for DodoIS